United Nations Commission for Indonesia: Council's Committee of Good Offices

 The United Nations security Council's Committee of Good Offices on the Indonesian question was established, pursuant to United Nations Security Council Resolution 31 of 25 August 1947, to assist in the pacific settlement of the dispute between the Netherlands and the Republic of Indonesia, at an informal meeting of the Committee convened by the Secretary-General of the United Nations at Lake Success, New York on 8 October 1947.

 The committee, assembled in Sydney on 15 October held its first official meeting on 20 October.
 It was agreed that the members of the committee would not represent either of the contending parties, but act as a Committee in the spirit of the purposes and principles of the United Nations Charter.
 It was also decided that the chairmanship of the committee would be held in turn by the three member; each member holding office for a week.

 The Committee held three official meetings in Sydney and decided, after the receipt of invitations from the Prime Ministers of the Netherlands and the Republic of Indonesia, to proceed to Java as quick transportation arrangements could be completed in order to acquaint itself with the situation on the spot and meet with the parties as an essential preliminary to the commencement of its duties.

+Meeting of the Committee of Good Offices in Kaliurang, 1948; Dutch representatives are on the left and Indonesian representatives are on the right.

 Soon after its arrival in Java, the Committee found it necessary to state to the parties its view on its responsibilities under the terms of the resolution of the Security Council on the Indonesian Question and its procedure for assisting the Netherlands and the Republic of Indonesia in the pacific settlement of the dispute.

 As regards its responsibilities under the terms of the Security Council resolutions, the Committee conveyed its views formally to the parties in a document dated 19 November, the substance of which had been conveyed informally on 7 November, to the committee representing the Netherlands Government.
 In that document the Committee stated that it would render all assistance possible to the parties in reaching a political settlement.
 In that connection, the committee would assume any and every task devolving upon it as the result of agreements or requests made by the parties from time to time.
 Nothing the Committee might do would bind either party, except under circumstances where two conditions were fulfilled only through agreement.